 To switch broadband, you used to have to contact your current provider for a 'migration authorisation code', which you'd then give to your new provider.
 However, Ofcom has updated its rules, and you're no longer required to do this - your new provider will completely take care of the switch for you.

 A 'megabit' (not to be confused with a megabyte) is a unit of measurement for the transfer of digital information or data, which to most of us just means broadband speeds.
-For example, a BT Infinity broadband package with average download speeds of 50Mb is, at least in theory, capable of transferring 50 megabits of data per second.
+For example, a BT Superfast Fibre broadband package with average download speeds of 50Mb is, at least in theory, capable of transferring 50 megabits of data per second.
 However, actual speeds can vary depending on a wide range of factors - like how far you are from the local exchange, the wiring in your house, your router, and so on.

 A 'megabyte' (not to be confused with a megabit) is a unit of measurement for digital information or data.
 Megabytes refer to the amount of data that a file takes up.
 Whenever you download something, like a file or a video or a web page, it takes up a certain number of megabytes.
 A song from iTunes may take up 5MB, for instance.
 That can contribute to your download limit, if your broadband package or mobile plan has one, though these are usually measured in gigabytes (GB).